putmyhexon/devicehub/doc/DEPLOYMENT.md

 * You have [Docker](https://www.docker.com/) running on each host
 * Each host has an `/etc/environment` (a la [CoreOS](https://coreos.com/)) file with `COREOS_PRIVATE_IPV4=MACHINE_IP_HERE`.
 This is used to load the machine IP address in configuration files.
   - You can create the file yourself or alternatively replace `${COREOS_PRIVATE_IPV4}` manually as required.
-* You're deploying [openstf/stf:latest](https://registry.hub.docker.com/u/openstf/stf/).
-There's also a fixed tag for each release if you're feeling less adventurous.
+* You are deploying self built image
 * You want to access the app at https://stf.example.org/.
 Change to the actual URL you want to use.
 * You have RethinkDB running on `rethinkdb.stf.example.org`.
 Change to the actual address/IP where required.
   - You may also use SRV records by giving the url in `srv+tcp://rethinkdb-28015.skydns.stf.example.org` format.